Oppro-net-Development/ManagerX/docs/index.rst

    Python 3.8 or higher is required.

 **Q: Is ManagerX open source?**
-   Yes, ManagerX is fully open source under the MIT License.
+   Yes, ManagerX is fully open source under the GPL.3-0 License.

 Contributing
 ------------